darius/cant/README.md

 In the short term, I wanted a Scheme that didn't often make me miss Python.
 (I was a Schemer before, and it never seemed right that Python didn't only have more libraries but often greater concision.)
-I'd say this much is kind of done, except for imperative-style code.
+This much is kind of done, I'd say, except for imperative-style code.

-In the longer term I'd like to support a sort of Smalltalky programming environment.
+In the longer term I'd like to support a Smalltalky programming environment.
 This goal motivated the incredibly slow initial implementation strategy, where the interpreter internals always appear as meta-objects with no optimization, and even primitive objects execute via high-level scripts.

-Another feature which I'm not claiming is great is that I'm bikeshedding the names of everything without regard to familiarity.
+Another feature which I'm not claiming is great is that the bikeshedding of the names of everything without regard to familiarity.
 I think the language name gives fair enough warning.

 ## Example code?

 ```
-$ ./cant.scm       # You need Chez Scheme to run this.
+$ ./cant       # You need Chez Scheme to run this.
 -> (format "Hey, world.\n")
 Hey, world.
 -> (to (fib n) (if (< n 2) 1 (+ (fib (- n 1)) (fib (- n 2)))))